Skip Navigation

 • Complicated purchase.
 You won’t be able to walk into a lot and walk out with your new car an hour later.
 With a used vehicle, you’ll want to get a vehicle history report, ask to see the vehicle’s service records, and bring it to a mechanic for a professional inspection.

 • Fewer choices.
 When buying pre-owned, you don’t get to be picky about things like colors, upgrades, and features.
-If you find something in your price range that meets most of your specifications, you grab it!
+If you find something in your price range that meets most of your specifications, then you grab it!

 • Risk.
 Even if you do your homework well, you still run the risk of walking out with a lemon when you buy a used car.